hhthunderbird/lnmtgg/public/docs/tools/color-converter/faq.md

 - Saturation: Color intensity (0-100%)
 - Lightness: Brightness (0-100%)
 - Easier to create color variations

-## What is the alpha channel?

-The alpha channel:
-- Controls transparency
-- Range: 0 (transparent) to 1 (opaque)
-- Available in RGBA and HSLA
-- Represented as last two digits in HEX (AA)
-- Useful for overlays and blending

-## How do I convert between color spaces?

-The tool automatically converts between:
-- HEX ↔ RGB
-- RGB ↔ HSL
-- RGB ↔ CMYK
-- All formats with alpha channel

-## What are web-safe colors?

-Web-safe colors:
-- 216 colors that display consistently
-- Based on 6 levels of each RGB component
-- Less important with modern displays
-- Still useful for legacy systems

-## What is color gamut?

-Color gamut:
-- Range of colors a system can display
-- RGB has a wider gamut than CMYK
-- Some colors can't be perfectly converted
-- Important for print-to-screen conversion

 ## How do I handle color accessibility?